dlvinn/HR-management-API/README.md

 ## Introduction

-This document provides instructions for setting up and configuring the project environment for the **[Project Name]** project.
+This document provides instructions for setting up and configuring the project environment for the **HR management System** project.
 It includes steps for installing dependencies, configuring the environment, running migrations, and starting the development server.

 ## Prerequisites